antiface/spectral/README.md

 # Spectral
-A repository for our BEP regarding compressive spectrum sensing
+A repository for our BEP regarding compressive spectrum sensing.

 Installation
 -----------------